 After, I had Curriculum and Pedagogy in International Contexts with Dr. GK from IEDP.
 I had been really looking forward to this class because I have already done a lot of my own curriculum design and we actually work with organizations abroad to design curriculum/teacher resources/teacher development for them.
 Exactly what I would love to be doing in the future (among my many loves!).
 However, it will be quite different because I'm used to planning for my kids and not for teachers, and also used to seeing how it works and tweeking depending on what works/doesn't work.
 Still, I decided I would stick to the class even though it will be quite demanding.

 Today I had my required-for-IEDP course, Fieldwork/Proseminar with all my cohort members.
 It was so great to see everyone and to hear about what they are presenting at the Comparative and International Educational Society (CIES) conference in March.
 I had too much going on at the time and anticipated that this would be an extra busy semester, so I did not submit a proposal back in early December.
 I will hopefully be attending, but we'll see.
 We did a fun exercise with these (gross) gummy cubes and tooth-picks and had ten minutes to build the largest tower possible.
 Let's just say, it was all about the lesson, not the product.
 Our cohort of 23 ended up in 3 groups, two small and one large.
 The lesson connected to our future group-work, with the main takeaways being: communicate, have a plan, listen, think outside of the box, be aware of everyone's strengths and weaknesses, designate roles, etc. This semester is ALL about group work!
 Seriously, all of my classes so far have group or pair-work for the semester.
 I enjoy it, but sometimes it can get frustrating and also time-consuming.
+A few of us rushed from the education building to another one to attend Program Evaluation.
+I had heard good things about it from someone in last year's cohort, but it definitely is catered to Social Work students who are already placed in internships.
+The professor, Kim Nieves, was super energetic and great, but it is not ideal for those without a placement.
+I'm going to keep an open mind and wait until I attend all the classes I'm interested in before I commit, which is quite hard because already there are group projects starting!
+Craziness.
+I left feeling overwhelmed, but there's a long weekend to look forward to and other classes to shop.

 SO, back to the title: How do you eat a chocolate elephant?
 One piece at a time!
 I must remember that this semester, although I kind of feel like I'm choking on the whole thing at the moment.